yamdbf/core/examples/Localization.md

 Template scripts receive a single `args` object within their context that is the {@link TokenReplaceData} object passed to the resource loader function that is loading the string resource.
-It's easiest to imagine that the script itself is surrounded by an anonymous function declaration taking a parameter called `args`.
+It's easiest to imagine that the script itself is surrounded by an anonymous function declaration taking a parameter called `args` with simple arrow-function style implicit returns converted explicitly.
 Using the example script from above:
 ```
+// {{! args.aliases.split(',').length > 1 ?
+'Aliases' : 'Alias' !}}
 function(args) {
 	return args.aliases.split(',').length > 1 ?
 'Aliases' : 'Alias';
 }